|

 ready to enter the Colosseum and submit to the lions.

-"I'm sure most of you have the same difficulty," he continues, "and
+"I'm sure most of you have

 I have a suggestion which may be of some help to you.
 I want you to take a